willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 * Foraging ahead with Alan Bergo
 * The power of [community](https://www.wikiwand.com/en/Community)
 * [Monstera deliciosa](https://www.wikiwand.com/en/Monstera_deliciosa): cultivated for its edible fruit which tastes like a combination of banana and pineapple.
+* Winter wonderland: the wonder of a snowflake

 ## Basics 2